joshuaekingsbury/surepro/SuzakuDataPrepAndProcessing.md

-When extracting an observation data set (`$ tar xvf w3-browse#####.tar`) it will creat and extract to a directory titled according to the observation ID being extracted.
+When extracting an observation data set (`$ tar xvf w3-browse#####.tar`) it will create and extract to a directory titled according to the observation ID being extracted.

 1. Directory 50.../xis/event_cl